Typical Course Schedule

-The 2025 course was held June 16-20, on Harvard University's Campus in Cambridge, MA.
-Class was not held on Thursday, June 19th, in observance of the Juneteenth holiday.
-The course consisted of four full days, Monday to Wednesday, and Friday.
+The course generally has consisted of four to five full days in a single week.
 There was a mix of lectures, interactive discussions, practical work, and mentoring sessions.
-Lectures are around one hour-long (40 minutes lecture, 20-minute discussion).
+Lectures were around one hour-long (40 minutes lecture, 20-minute discussion).
 Practical activities consisted of group work, analysis demonstrations, student flash talks, and more.

 Each day of the course has a different thematic focus exploring the linkages between emotional well-being and physical health.
 In addition to core sessions, guest speakers presented on topics that are particularly relevant in the field right now.
 These session topics include: social networks, arts and health, nature and well-being, and cross-cultural understanding of well-being.